Carry Yourself Like a Leader

 As the saying goes in business, you want to “look and act the part.”
 It’s hard to be a leader if you’re frumpy.
 Personal style matters.
 If you want to make a great impression on your bosses, your clients, and the people you’re leading, you have to pay attention to “how you’re showing up.”
 Here’s how:

-For some people, this will mean clean up your mess!
-If you’re desk is piled with stacks of paper from three years ago, you’re sending the wrong impression.
-Namely that you’re a mess.
+For some people, this will mean cleaning up your mess!
+If your desk is piled with stacks of paper from three years ago, you’re sending the wrong impression.
+Namely, you’re a mess.
 People will be much more likely to have confidence in the direction you’re providing them if you’re organized.

 When you attend a meeting, such as with your boss or with clients, walk into the room confidently, shake people’s hands confidently (and firmly), and speak confidently.
 Whatever you do, DON’T pretend to be invisible.